RyanStan/ConiferOS/README.md

 a filesystem implementation to a given disk.

 ### FAT Filesystem
 The FAT filesystem is the only filesystem I've implemented so far.
 See [fat16.h](src/fs/fat/fat16.h).
+One very important thing to keep in mind with FAT16: Filename lengths have a strict limit: 8 characters for everything before the `.`, and 3 characters for the extension.
+Forgetting this fact has caused me lots of pain numerous times.

 ### GDT
 The GDT is loaded into memory and initially configured with Code and Data segments in [boot.asm](src/boot/boot.asm).